top of page

 Expiration Dates Are for Milk, Not Talent

-Martin Scorsese becoming the oldest Best Director nominee in Academy Awards history at age 81 wasn’t a sentimental exception.³ It was a signal of a broader Hollywood renaissance, one where longevity and creative excellence reinforce each other.
+Martin Scorsese becoming the oldest Best Director nominee in Academy Awards history at age 81 wasn’t a sentimental exception.³ It was a signal of a broader Hollywood renaissance, where longevity and creative excellence reinforce each other.
 This is the same dynamic powering the rise of older leading ladies and men, from Frances McDormand to the ongoing Meryl Streep effect, where talent compounds with time.

 Where the disconnect happens isn’t in film.
 It’s in marketing.